Partnership and LLC contributions

 - How the contribution should be attributed among members.

-Notification will prevent the recipient committee from inadvertently accepting an illegal contribution.
+This requirement will prevent the recipient committee from inadvertently accepting an illegal contribution.

 Prohibited partnership/LLC contributions